-In the south of Boria, there are two lands, from which it cut off with impassable swamps and walls.
-First of them is Istania, the land of people with a very cheerful disposition and many dark secrets.
+In the south of Boria, there are two lands from which it cut off with impassable swamps and walls.
+The first one of them is Istania, the land of people with a very cheerful disposition and many dark secrets.
 Like nowhere else, in this place, the delinquency blossoms, from the small one to such a well organised one that it resembles a guild itself.
 There is mainly a sea trade in Istania, and many cities are situated near rivers or highroads.
-The inhabitants of Istania, despite their proclivity to revel and risk, are also known for unusually beautiful ornaments, which can be seen on the buildings, ceramics, as well as weapons.
+The inhabitants of Istania, despite their proclivity to revel and risk, are also known for unusually beautiful ornaments which can be seen on the buildings, ceramics, as well as weapons.
 Their finesse gives place only to Elves.
-In Istania, there are also plenties of seminaries and universities, which educate not only leading scholars but also fencers.
+In Istania, there are also plenties of seminaries and universities which educate not only leading scholars but also fencers.
 Nowhere else in the world, the mastery of arms with a weapon like a rapier is loved as much as here.

 The great Umbra Turris, as well as its land, was a place of many wars and today, its majesty has significantly faded.
 Back in the day, many nobly born and rich people were arriving in the city, and today it attracts villains, adventurers, and cultists of different gods.
-The people of Morten, although they try to rebuild the former might of their land, has known too many tragedies, and the gloomy burgstalls and barrows, which remained after the wars, became the habitats of brigands and outcasts of different races.
-The Humans of the Ancient Lands have always been surrounded by other races, but it is Umbra Turris, where one can meet their representatives from the far side lands.
-The people of Morten are not as trustful as they were anymore, but they are still the descendants of those who created the might of Morten, and of those who had suffered the heaviest losses in the wars against Sheol-morg.
+The people of Morten, although they try to rebuild the former might of their land, has known too many tragedies, and the gloomy burgstalls and barrows which remained after the wars became the habitats of brigands and outcasts of different races.
+The people of the Ancient Lands have always been surrounded by other races, but it is Umbra Turris, where one can meet their representatives from the far side lands.
+The people of Morten are not as trustful as they used to be anymore, but they are still the descendants of those who created the might of Morten, and of those who had suffered the heaviest losses in the wars against Sheol-morg.